Think cruising isn’t for you? Think again…Celebrity Edge might be just what you’re looking for for your next vacation.

 Given that I absolutely don’t fall into the typical cruising demographic (as we’ve known it, anyway) you might wonder why on earth I’m writing about it – and the answer is Celebrity Edge.
 It’s a game-changing new breed of ship from the Celebrity Cruises arm of Royal Caribbean, and it’s here to challenge all of these preconceived notions about cruising.
 Celebrity Edge, which sailed its first season in the USA and Caribbean, has now arrived in Europe for the summer season and we’re boarding her inaugural European voyage to see what all the fuss is about.

 We spent the voyage in an Aqua Class stateroom which clocks in at 202 sq. ft.
 (Veranda 42 sq. ft.).
-Aqua Class rooms come with the advantage of having an ‘Infinite Veranda’ that opens to the ocean (the top half of the window is able to be mechanically lowered), access to The Sea Thermal Suite and an extra restaurant, Blu.
+Aqua Class rooms come with the advantage of having an ‘Infinite Veranda’, a concept unique to Celebrity, that opens to the ocean (the top half of the window is able to be mechanically lowered), access to The Sea Thermal Suite and an extra restaurant, Blu.
 These rooms are equipped with Celebrity’s deliciously comfy and spacious eXhale™ bedding, featuring luxury king-sized Cashmere mattresses and are definitely both comfy and cosy.
 The bathrooms, which feature CO Bigelow toiletries, are spacious and rather classy, equipped with a shower that offers multiple options – standard, rainfall and horizontal jets.

 Dining is also a big part of the Celebrity Edge experience.
 The F&B package is a little confusing even for us, so let’s start with the basics.
 Dinners are offered at four main restaurants – Normandie (French), Tuscan (Italian), Cosmopolitan (American), and Cyprus (Greek).
 Each follows a common menu that changes nightly but also offers regional specialities specific to their own theme in addition to these.
 You’ll be assigned one ‘home’ restaurant and can dine at any of the other three upon request.
 As with typical cruise dining, early and late sittings are available.
 Three cafes and a poolside eatery, Mast Grill, are also included in your fare.